RaziFalah/agriculture-project/README.md

 <h4>automatic ceiling</h4>
 This ceiling will auto-close or auto-open depends on the data provided by the sensors and the api.
 <h4>Indoor camera</h4>
 This camera will be placed inside of the house, and will provide us with video stream and image data of the situation inside.
+The following image is an estimation of the camera viewport.<br><br><image src="digrams/estcam.png">
-<br><a href="https://github.com/RaziFalah/agriculture-project/blob/main/3Dcomponents/README.md">For more information about the features, please visit the 3D documentation about the mechanics and components of this project</a><hr>
+<br><br><a href="https://github.com/RaziFalah/agriculture-project/blob/main/3Dcomponents/README.md">For more information about the features, please visit the 3D documentation about the mechanics and components of this project</a><hr>

 ***Exampe of the code running in the ESP32 based on the API data***